When you set the scene for your workday, anger and frustration were not in the original script.

 Giving options to the customer will help narrow down the solution and guide them in the right direction.
 Even if you don’t come up with the correct answer off the bat, they’ll be forced to provide more information until a resolution is reached.

-Some customers can find the darkness in every storyline.
-The Joker customer always has something negative to say.
+Some customers can find the darkness in any storyline.
+The Joker always has something negative to say.
 Perhaps they have a problem with your product or service and express this through cruel words and a hostile attitude.

 According to Harris Interactive, 86% of consumers quit doing business with a company because of a bad customer experience.
 The Joker may be a tough critic, but their bad attitude shouldn’t be a reason to bring down the curtain.

-The Darth Vader customer is overconfident and impatient.
+Darth Vader customers are overconfident and impatient.
 They believe that they can do everything you do, ten times faster.
 They are always in a hurry and will attempt to control your schedule.
 They may not be as particular about certain details as other customer types.
 However, you are busy too, and their impatience doesn’t need to drag you over to the dark side.

 Always maintain honest and open communication with the Darth Vader customer.
 Let them know exactly what is going on, where you are in the process, and what needs to be done to finish the job.
 Explain everything in detail and leave no stone unturned.
 Thank them for their patience and reassure them that you are moving as quickly as possible to reach a solution.

 Healthy customer relationships require a balance of patience, honesty, compromise, and a consistently positive attitude.
-These 6 profiles may not include every type of customer, but they are powerful building blocks to help you overcome difficult customers and grow your business.
+These 6 profiles may not include every type of customer, but they might help you overcome difficult customers and grow your business.